SerhiiKarasov/cpp/Info.md

 ### Image thresholding
 * thresholding  - is image segmentation, which itself is the process of distinguishing between groups of related pixels, either in terms of intensity, color, or any other image properties
-* threshold and adaptiveThreshold - function can be used to apply a fixed-level threshold to an image
+* threshold - function can be used to apply a fixed-level threshold to an image
 ```
         cvtColor(inputImage, grayScale, CV_BGR2GRAY);
         threshold(grayScaleIn,